Susanne Stockman, Ph.D., LPCC

 - Susanne Stockman, Ph.D., LPCC

-Susanne Stockman completed her B.A. in Humanistic Psychology from the University of Massachusetts.
-She received her M.A. in Counseling Psychology from Southwestern College.
-She earned her Ph.D. from Pacifica Graduate Institute and currently holds a Doctorate in Depth Psychology with an Emphasis in Depth Psychotherapy.
+Susanne Stockman completed her B.A. in Humanistic Psychology from the University of Massachusetts and her M.A. in Counseling Psychology from Southwestern College.
+She earned her Ph.D. from Pacifica Graduate Institute and holds a Doctorate in Depth Psychology with an emphasis in Depth Psychotherapy.

-Dr. Stockman has been working in the field of human services for over 30 years.
+Dr. Stockman has been working in the field of human services for over 40 years.
 She devoted the first 15 years of her career to serving severely emotionally disturbed adolescents and adults in community based settings.
-During this time, she also supervised a 24 hour crisis intervention program where she provided supervision and developed and implemented training seminars for crisis counselors.
+During this time, she also supervised a 24-hour crisis intervention program where she provided supervision and developed and implemented training seminars for crisis counselors.

 Her first publication, Daughters of Yahweh: Recovering the Deep Feminine from the Yahweh Complex, examines the roots of Western monotheism and the ways in which the one-sided masculinity of the Father God-image has become incorporated into the feminine psyche.
 The study pursues the reclamation of the feminine principle, so necessary in our culture for both men and women, as we move towards a greater sense of wholeness.
 She is currently working on her next publication called Beyond Yahweh: A Continuation in the Recovery of the Deep Feminine, which is a compilation of essays, poetry, artwork, and choreography celebrating the feminine spirit.
 She is also a member of the C.G.
 Jung Institute’s Advanced Studies Program, where she is continuing her studies in Depth Psychology and Jungian theory.